 Weighted Grade System Categories The District shall categorize and weight eligible courses as AP courses, Pre-AP and Dual Credit courses, and Regular courses in accordance with provisions of this policy.
-AP Courses Eligible AP courses designated in the course catalog shall be categorized and weighted as AP courses.
-Pre-AP and Dual Credit Eligible Pre-AP and dual credit courses designated in the course catalog shall be categorized and weighted as Pre-AP and Dual Credit courses.
+Local Graduation AP Courses Eligible AP courses designated in the course catalog shall be categorized and weighted as AP courses.
+Honors Pre-AP and Dual Credit Eligible Pre-AP and dual credit courses designated in the course catalog shall be categorized and weighted as Pre-AP and Dual Credit courses.
 Regular Courses All other eligible courses shall be designated as Regular courses.
-Weighted Numerical Grade Average In accordance with the following scale, the District shall assign weights to grades earned in eligible courses and shall calculate a weighted numerical grade average per semester if the grade earned is 70 or above: Category Weight AP Courses Plus 20 Pre-AP & Dual Credit CoursesPlus 10Regular CoursesPlus zero DATE ISSUED: 3/19 LDU 2018.01 EIC(Local)-X 0/2018 1 of 5 LDU 2018.01 9/2018 1 of 5 LDU 2018.01 EIC(Local)-X Eagle Pass ISD LDU 2018.01 EIC(Local)-X Eagle Pass ISD 159901 ACADEMIC ACHIE EVEMENT EIC LDU 2018.01 EIC(Local)-X Eagle Pass ISD 159901 ACADEMIC ACHIE EVEMENT EIC (LOCAL) The District shall record unweighted numerical grades on student used by the District if similar or equivalent courses are offered to the same class of students in the District.
+Weighted Numerical Grade Average In accordance with the following scale, the District shall assign weights to grades earned in eligible courses and shall calculate a weighted numerical grade average per semester if the grade earned is 70 or above: CategoryWeightAP CoursesPlus 20Pre-AP & Dual Credit CoursesPlus 10Regular CoursesPlus zero Valedictorian and Salutatorian DATE ISSUED: 3/19 LDU 2018.01 EIC(Local)-X 0/2018 1 of 5 Eagle Pass ISD 159901 ACADEMIC ACHIE CLASS RANKING EVEMENT EIC (LOCAL) The District shall record unweighted numerical grades on student transcripts.
+Breaking Ties Early Graduates A student who completes all coursework for graduation in fewer than four years shall have his or her class rank calculated using the weighted grade system of the graduating class, and the student shall be ranked with the class in the school year in which he or she graduates.
+Transferred Grades When a student transfers grades for properly documented and eligible courses, the District shall assign weight to those grades based on the DATE ISSUED: 3 LDU 2018.01 EIC(Local)-X categories and grade weight system used by the District if similar or equivalent courses are offered to the same class of students in the District.